decentraland/bronzeage-node/README.md

 # Decentraland
-Decentraland is an open-source initiative to build a decentralized virtual reality.
+Decentraland is an open-source initiative to build a decentralized virtual reality world.
 Blockchain technology is used to claim and transfer land, keeping a permanent record of ownership.
 [Try it now](https://decentraland.org/app/).

 ## Stack
-* [bcoin](https://github.com/bcoin-org/bcoin): forked a bitcoin's full-node implementation in JS.
+* [bcoin](https://github.com/bcoin-org/bcoin): a bitcoin's full-node implementation in JS.
-* [Webtorrent](https://github.com/feross/webtorrent): leveraged torrent protocol to distribute world’s land content.
+* [Webtorrent](https://github.com/feross/webtorrent): torrent protocol client, used to distribute world’s land content.

 ## How It Works?
-Decentraland runs on top of its own blockchain.
-A modified Bitcoin’s blockchain to represent a non fungible asset, a.k.a. *land*.
-Transactions in Decentraland’s protocol can transfer land’s ownership and change its content.
+Decentraland runs on top of its own blockchain: a modified Bitcoin blockchain to represent a non fungible asset (land).
+Transactions in the Decentraland chain can transfer land ownership or change land content.

 The ownership of land is handled just like bitcoin, by using asymmetric cryptography and a stack-based scripting language.